python/cpython/Doc/library/struct.rst

     >>> Student._make(unpack('<10sHHb', record))
     Student(name=b'raymond   ', serialnum=4658, school=264, gradelevel=8)

+The ordering of format characters may have an impact on size in native mode since padding is implicit.
+In standard mode, the user is responsible for inserting any desired padding.
+Note in
-The ordering of format characters may have an impact on size since the padding needed to satisfy alignment requirements is different.
-Note in the first ``pack`` call below that three NUL bytes were added after the packed ``'#'`` to align the following integer on a four-byte boundary.
+the first ``pack`` call below that three NUL bytes were added after the packed ``'#'`` to align the following integer on a four-byte boundary.
 In this example, the output was produced on a little endian machine::